 Growing up in France, Catherine started sports and outdoor activities only as a teenager.
-But she had a curiosity and passion for nature since her youngest age, simply because her parents and grand-parents had a garden.
+However, she had a curiosity and passion for nature since her youngest age, simply because her parents and grand-parents had a garden.
 Later, she happily endorsed the nickname of “Mountain Goat with a Good Eye,” as she discovered her special connection with mountains.
-It is while traveling through the Himalayas, trekking and getting to know different cultures, that she found her calling.
+Traveling through the Himalayas, trekking and getting to know different cultures has had a profound influence on her, personally and professionally.

 Catherine enjoys public speaking and regularly tells about her journeys in multi-medias presentations and photo exhibits.
 She believes that eastern philosophies convey the wisdom that is often lacking in our modern world.
 She is involved in developing meaningful links between the East and the West, as mutual enrichment will benefit each of us and make for a better world.